YB-BigSwan/YetiType/README.md

 ## Description

 Yeti Type is a typing speed test application inspired by MonkeyType.
-It's developed as the final project for the backend development course.
+It was developed as my final project for the Backend Development course.
 The project utilizes Next.js, TypeScript, Spring Boot, and MongoDB to provide an efficient and user-friendly typing experience.

 <div style="display: flex; flex-direction: row;" >
   <img src="https://www.svgrepo.com/show/369457/nextjs.svg" alt="nextJS logo" width="50" />